saml-dev/MMM-Traffic/README.md

 ```
 mode: 'driving'
 ```
-Update interval in seconds, default is 60
+Update interval in milliseconds, default is 300000 (5 minutes)
 ```
-interval: 60
+interval: 120000 //2 minutes
 ```
 Here is an example of an entry in `config.js`
 ```